cartesi/creepts-dapp/README.md

 #### Running on Testnet

-Cartesi will provided a docker image called `cartesi/creepts-onchain` with references to pre-deployed contracts to the testnets `ropsten`, `kovan` and `rinkeby`.
+Cartesi will provided a docker image called `cartesi/creepts-onchain` with references to pre-deployed contracts to the testnets `ropsten`, `kovan`, `rinkeby` and `matic_testnet`.
 So in order to run the cartesi node on your machine you need to create an ethereum wallet, put some funds on it, then create an Infura application for your node.
-Define two environment variables: `MNEMONIC` with your 12-words account mnemonic (between quotes), and `INFURA_ID` with your personal Infura application, then run `docker-compose`.
+Define two environment variables: `MNEMONIC` with your 12-words account mnemonic (between quotes), and `WEB3_PROVIDER_URI` with the `wss` endpoint of your Infura application, then run `docker-compose`.

 ```
 % export MNEMONIC="<mnemonic>"
-% export INFURA_ID=<infura_id>
+% export WEB3_PROVIDER_URI=wss://rinkeby.infura.io/ws/v3/<infura_id>
 % docker-compose up
 ```